shabbychef/BWStest/README.md

 We can perform the power comparisons of Baumgartner _et al._ using the Murakami test statistics.
 Here we consider the setup of figure 2A, samples of size 10 from the normal distribution with equal variances but different means.
-Neuhauser's test is, as expected, more powerful for detecting this one-sided alternative, probably on par with the t-test, while the BWS test (basically equivalent to Murakami 1) is next, then 5, 3, 4.
+Neuhäuser's test is, as expected, more powerful for detecting this one-sided alternative, probably on par with the t-test, while the BWS test (basically equivalent to Murakami 1) is next, then 5, 3, 4.